Archaeology

 Searchable | No |

-Archaeology can open xar archives — includes modern macOS Installer Packages — so you can see the signature-related details.
+Archaeology can open xar archives — including modern macOS Installer Packages — so you can see the signature-related details.

 A xar will often have two different “styles” of signature: an older “RSA” style is a bare RSA signature of the xar TOC (or a digest thereof).
 The newer “CMS” style is a CMS signature in BER-encoded ASN.1 format.
 (The macOS Installer uses the latter if it's present; the former exists mostly for older versions of macOS.)